Running an agency is full of high-stakes questions:

 - You’re not sure how each team member contributes to profitability

-If any of these hit home, you don’t just need accounting — you need leadership.
+If any of these hit home, you don’t just need accounting.
+You need strategic financial leadership.

-If your agency is generating $3-20 million in annual revenue, has lumpy or project-based income, or you’re actively scaling your team — a fractional CFO may be the strategic partner you’re missing.
+If your agency is generating $3–20 million in annual revenue, has lumpy, retainer-based, or project-based income, or you’re actively scaling your team, a fractional CFO may be the strategic partner you’re missing.
+If your marketing agency is above the $20 million mark and you have an established CFO, you can still benefit from financial plan and analysis (FP&A) services (which a Fractional CFO provides).

 And when the time comes to build an in-house team, we’ll help you do it right.